RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

       - A discussion of the survey's methodology, and its key features, strengths, and weaknesses.
 For instance: what is the population, frame, and sample; how is the sample recruited; what sampling approach is taken, and what are some of the trade-offs of this; how is non-response handled.
       - A discussion of the questionnaire: what is good and bad about it?
       - If this becomes too detailed, then use appendices for supporting but not essential aspects.
+  - The results section should convey findings.
+  - The discussion should include three or four sub-sections that each focus on an interesting point, and there should be another sub-section on the weaknesses of the paper, and another on potential next steps for it.
   - In an appendix, please put together a supplementary survey that could be used to augment the general social survey the paper focuses on.
 The purpose of the supplementary survey is to gain additional information on the topic that is the focus of the paper, beyond that gathered by the general social survey.
 The survey would be distributed in the same manner as the general social survey but needs to stand independently.
 The supplementary survey should be put together using a survey platform.
 A link to this should be included in the appendix.
 Additionally, a copy of the survey should be included in the appendix.
   - Please be sure to discuss ethics and bias, with reference to relevant literature.
   - Code should be entirely reproducible, well-documented, and readable.